feedhenry-staff/fh-js-mocks/README.md

 ### MockHandler
+An instance of this is returned from $fh.act.expect.
 This class should be used to configure responses to your SDK inputs.
 The only function you should need to use is *setResponse* unless certain edge cases arise that require otherwise.

 ##### setResponse(err, res)
 Configure the response that should be returned.
-Provided a non *null* value as the first parameter will cause the error callback of the SDK to be called upon flushing the request queue.
+Providing a non *null* value as the first parameter will cause the error callback of the SDK to be called upon flushing the request queue, just like sending a non null error parameter in *main.js* of an fh-nodeapp.